hdatteln/shoppingListBot/HowTo.md

   }
 });
 ```
-The console.log shows you all the properties you get from the incoming event, and then you can post a messageBlock to back to the channel.
+After an app restart, when at-mentioning the bot in slack, the console.log shows you all the properties you get from the incoming event, and then posts a messageBlock to back to the channel.

 ## Introducing Slack Block Kit

-Now, for our bot message response, I want it to be a simple message that contains a button that launches a Block Kit modal:
+Now, for our bot message response, let's set up a simple message with a button that launches a Block Kit modal:

 ![](images/botkit1.png)